Tea (1 piece) and Tea with Milk and Sugar (1 Teacup (6 Fl Oz))

 How to consume Tea, Tea With Milk And Sugar without glucose spikes

-Replace sugar with natural sweeteners like stevia or monk fruit, which do not impact blood sugar levels significantly.
+Gradually reduce the amount of sugar you add to your tea.
+Consider using natural sweeteners like a small amount of stevia or monk fruit, which do not impact blood sugar as much as regular sugar.

 Choose Milk Alternatives